What happened at the F1 Miami Grand Prix?

 F1

-F1 to 10: Max Verstappen fights to second as a surprise victory rocks Miami
+F1 to 10: Max Verstappen fights to second and Ricciardo stung by penalties.

 Facing a late safety car, Verstappen showed grit in the battle to second place for Oracle Red Bull Racing.
 Here’s your Miami Grand Prix 10-point recap from Round 6.